-Stockspot’s Sustainable Portfolios have proven popular since launching in July 2020, and we wanted to provide an update to clients on how these portfolios have performed, as well as provide insights on sustainable investing market trends for 2021.
+Stockspot’s Sustainable Portfolios have been popular since launching in July 2020.
+Here we update how these portfolios have performed, as well as provide insights on sustainable investing market trends for 2022.

 Sustainable Portfolios Performance

 Over 12 months to 31 March 2022, the Stockspot Sustainable Portfolios have delivered returns of 3.2% to 9.2% (after fees).

 How has performance varied from the Model Portfolios?

 The Sustainable Portfolios have performed broadly in line with the Stockspot Model Portfolios, demonstrating their similar level of risk from broad diversification across different assets, countries and market sectors.